 1. Mount Elbrus, Russia

-Topping our list is the marvellous Mount Elbrus.
-A part of the Caucasus range in Russia it is actually the highest peak in all of Europe, as well as one of the world’s “seven summits” – the highest point on every continent.
+Topping our list of tallest summits in Europe – Mount Elbrus.
+A part of the Caucasus mountain range in Russia it is actually the highest peak in Europe, as well as one of the world’s seven summits – the highest point on every continent.
 The mountain itself sits near the border with Georgia.

 Elbrus has two summits, both of which form a double-coned volcano.
 Don’t worry though, the last known eruption was in the year 50 AD.
 It clocks in as the tenth tallest in the world, at a height of 5,642 m (18,510 ft), which is 832m higher than Western Europe’s highest mountain, Mont Blanc.
-Despite this, Europe’s highest peak is said to be quite easy to ascend, though not without its challenges.
+Despite this, the tallest mountain in Europe is said to be quite easy to ascend, though not without its challenges.

 2. Dykh-Tau, Russia

-If this article doesn’t demonstrate that the Russian Caucasus Mountains are just as majestic (if not more) than the Alps, nothing will.
-Dykh-Tau, whose name literally means “jagged mount,” is the second highest peak in the Caucasus Mountains.
-Located near the border with Georgia, this mountain is 5,205 m (17,077 feet) at its highest point.
+If this article doesn’t demonstrate that the Russian Caucasus mountain range is just as majestic (if not more) than the Alps, nothing will.
+Dykh-Tau, whose name means “jagged mount,” is the second-highest peak in the Caucasus range in the European continent.
+Located near the border with Georgia, Dykh-Tau is 5,205 m (17,077 feet) at its highest point.

 Dykh-Tau is best accessed from the Russian village of Bezingi which has a special Alpine Camp at 2180m.
 Climbs take at least 13 days and can be quite challenging.
 The area is also known for frequent avalanches.

 First ascent: Mummery and Zarfluh, in 1888 were the first climbers to summit Dykh-Tau